 In Hong Kong, the authority and responsibility for supervision of the insurance industry is vested in the Insurance Authority ("IA") under the amended Insurance Ordinance, Cap.
 41 (the "Insurance Ordinance", formerly known as the Insurance Companies Ordinance).
 Most of the amendments to the Insurance Ordinance came into force in December 2015 and June 2017.
-The remaining amendments, relating to the centralized regulation on intermediaries, are expected to be implemented in late 2018 to 2019.
-Since June 26, 2017, the IA has taken over all the regulatory powers of the then Office of the Commissioner of Insurance (which was disbanded on the same day).
+The remaining amendments, relating to the centralized regulation on intermediaries, are expected to be implemented in mid-2019.